randombk/steamos-teardown/docs/partitions.md

 * Interestingly, `/var/lib/docker` is also persisted despite Docker and its alternatives not being installed.
 * Logs and coredumps are persisted if they are saved to the appropriate locations in `/var/lib`. `/tmp` is a ramdisk and will be cleared on reboot.

+**Despite initial appearances, `/var` is persistent**

+* During system update, there is a post-update hook to sync the two `/var` partitions.
+* Changes made to `/var` in the time between a successful system update and a reboot are at risk of being deleted (except for the bind-mounted directories).

-**`/etc` is writable, but not persistent.**
+**`/etc` is writable.**

-`/etc` is implemented as an `overlayfs` overlay between the read-only root partition and a writable overlay upper partition.
-However, there are separate upper partitions for each A/B image, so swapping images will also result in swapping out the contents of `/etc`.
+* `/etc` is implemented as an `overlayfs` overlay between the read-only root partition and the `/var/lib/overlays/etc/upper` directory, which is a writable partition.
+* See the section on `/var` for warnings about when changes might get lost.

-**Writing to other locations is possible via the `steamos-readonly` utility**, which is a wrapper around standard Linux commands to remount a BTRFS root as RW or RO.
-However as Valve has consistently pointed out, any changes here is subject to resets upon system updates.
+**Writing to the root partition is possible via the `steamos-readonly` utility**, which is a wrapper around standard Linux commands to remount a BTRFS root as RW or RO.
+However as Valve has consistently pointed out, any changes here is *will* be lost upon system updates.

 ## OSTree